cli48/Green-Grid-Advisor/README.md

 Given are two PDFs, one is the documentation written for the project and the other a IEEE draft paper both written by Calvin Li and Nicholas prokoso.
 The documentation is a indepth look into the original build of green grid advisor before the swap over to the web application build.

 # Disclaimer
 Please do not reuse my material without permission, please contact me at calvinhuanli@gmail.com for inquires about this project.
-More documentation on code can be provided upon request.
+More documentation on code for web app can be provided upon request.